The short answer

 Work backwards from the conclusion: a mind that ‘kept everything’ supposedly ‘could not think.’
 That only follows if thinking means leaving most of experience out — so B is the premise the argument quietly rests on.
 A raises reliability, which the passage never weighs; C contradicts ‘mostly without our noticing’; D smuggles in a claim about intellect the passage never makes.
 The question rewards finding the hidden premise, not recalling a fact.

-Half of Section III is graphs and tables.
+Figures carry questions in both Section I and Section III.
 The candidates who score well aren't faster readers — they read figures in the right order and sidestep a few predictable traps.

 The number-one trap